o3de/o3de/AutomatedTesting/TestAssets/Animation/AlphabetP/Readme.txt

 Alphabet Letter P asset test cases:

 Freeze transform vs Non Freeze Transform
-Description: The non free transform version has an arbitrary transform on the root joint, while the freeze transform version has identical transform on the root joint.
+Description: The non freeze transform version has an arbitrary transform on the root joint, while the freeze transform version has identical transform on the root joint.
 Expectation: A straight up letter P that animated with slight mesh deformation.
 Both asset should be identical to each other, including skeleton, mesh, skinning and animation.

 Dot name vs non dot name